-As you get older you start to appreciate education in a way that you may not have done in your younger years, but the desire to learn doesn’t always mean that you are actively holding onto new information as well as you would like to.
-We spoke with our Head of Experience, Kirsty Mac about how you can change how you take information in and hold onto it – and how our app encourages learning retention.
+As you get older, you start to appreciate education in a way that you may not have done in your younger years, but the desire to learn doesn’t always mean that you are actively holding onto new information as well as you would like to.
+We spoke with Kirsty Mac, one of Europe’s most sought-after Leadership Consultants, about how you can change how you take information in and hold onto it.

 If you sit down to read a book, to watch a webinar or to listen to a podcast, think about how you are sat, is your body language open?
 If not, it implies that your mind is also not open.
 Changing posture can persuade your own mind that you are open to what you are about to do.